projectacrn/acrn-hypervisor/doc/introduction/index.rst

 ======================

 **De-privilege boot mode** is loaded by ``acrn.efi`` under a UEFI environment.
 The Service VM must be the first launched VM, (i.e. VM0).

-In :numref:`boot-flow` we show a verified Boot Sequence with UEFI on an Intel Architecture platform NUC (see :ref:`hardware`).
+In :numref:`boot-flow`, we show a verified Boot Sequence with UEFI on an Intel Architecture platform NUC (see :ref:`hardware`).

 .. graphviz:: images/boot-flow.dot